tyler-cromwell/Mantle/README.md

 ## What is Humboldt?
 Humboldt is a toy Operating System Kernel I am working on to get familiar with Operating System development.
-The project is inspired by Linux and BSD, and gets it's name from the Humboldt Penguin (I'm not very original as far as naming).

 ## Repository Hierarchy
 - `arch` - Architecture specific code.